influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/auth/active.md

 weight: 201
 ---

-The `influx auth active` command activates an authentication token.
+The `influx auth active` command activates an API token.
 Only active tokens authorize access to InfluxDB.

 ## Usage